Chakradhar-Grandhi/Personal-Portfolio/README.md

 # Personal Portfolio

-This is a personal portfolio website project that showcases your skills, projects, and experiences.
+This is a personal portfolio website project that showcases my skills, projects, and experiences.
 The portfolio is built using modern web technologies and is designed to be responsive, accessible, and easy to customize.

 ## Table of Contents